 However, be careful when selecting a program.
 Not all data science degree programs have coursework that teaches machine learning.

-The online, 12-course University of Wisconsin Master of Science in Data Science is different.
+The online, 12-course Universities of Wisconsin Master of Science in Data Science is different.
 Machine learning and predictive analytics were woven into many of the courses when the program was created, because the faculty and industry advisory board recognized them as eventual must-have skills for data scientists.

 For example, the first course, DS 700: Foundations of Data Science, introduces students to machine learning.
 After that, DS 740: Data Mining covers machine learning concepts and practical skills in detail; DS 745: Visualization and Unstructured Data Analysis gives students in-depth understanding of machine learning for text analysis; and DS 775: Prescriptive Analytics emphasizes applications of machine learning to inform the business decision-making process.